achtnullzwei/Doorman/docs/en/changelog/firmware.md

    Navigate with ease! **Entities** are now more logically grouped on the web interface for effortless control and access.

 - **Simplified ESPHome Configuration**
-   We’ve made the ESPHome config files **more modular**!
+   We've made the ESPHome config files **more modular**!
 Configurations are now split into separate add-ons for smoother management.

 - **Doorman Discovery**
    We've introduced a new custom protocol that enables seamless discovery of other devices running this firmware for troubleshooting, as well as those utilizing the [custom Doorman firmware](https://doorman.azon.ai/guide/firmware/custom-firmware) .